activatedgeek/blog/content/machine-learning/stein-gradient/index.md

 Intuitively, this can be seen as a function weighted by the difference of the score functions of both the distributions.
 It has been shown{{<cite bib="gorham2015measuring">}} that
 {{<math block="true">}}\mathbb{E}_q\left[ (\nabla_x \log{p(x)} - \nabla_x \log{q(x)}) \phi(x)^T \right] = \mathbb{E}_q\left[trace(\mathcal{A}_p\phi(x))\right]{{</math>}}

-Note that the use of trace for the matrix norm is only meant to make it a scalar and other matrix norms may be used.
+Note that the use of trace for the matrix norm is only meant to make it a scalar and other matrix norms may be considered.
 If we consider the maximum value over some family of test functions, we get the *Stein Discrepancy* measure.

 {{<math block="true">}}
 \mathbb{S}(q, p) = \underset{\phi \in \mathcal{F}}{\max} \left\{ (\mathbb{E}_q\left[trace(\mathcal{A}_p\phi(x))\right])^2 \right\}
 {{</math>}}

 This can be thought of as a maximum possible violation under the family of test functions away from {{<math>}}p{{</math>}}.
-However, it turns out that the computational tractability of this measure is critically dependent on the choice of family of test functions {{<math>}}\mathcal{F}{{</math>}}.
+However, it turns out that the computational tractability of this measure is critically dependent on the choice of family of test functions {{<math>}}\mathcal{F}{{</math>}} (and mostly not possible).

 ## Kernelized Stein Discrepancy